 HUD Emergency Solutions Grant (ESG)

-This grant offers short- to medium-term rent subsidies and case management for people who are currently homeless (as defined by HUD) or at eminent risk of being homeless.
+This grant offers short- to medium-term rent subsidies and case management for people who are currently homeless (as defined by HUD).

 How to Apply for Assistance

 The first step is to call Lazarus House at 630.587.5872, email email@example.com, or visit us at 308 Walnut Street in St. Charles and ask to speak with an Outreach Program staff member.

 We can help you determine which, if any, programs you might quality for and the type of assistance you might be eligible to receive.
 We can also provide referrals to other community resources if needed, as well as personal budgeting assistance for program recipients.

 Typically, eligibility is determined by several factors, such as your household income level, the number of individuals in your household, stability of your income, age, disability and citizenship status.

 You may be required to provide documentation to verify your identity, income and housing status (for example: birth certificates, tax returns, names and addresses of employers, landlords, banks, etc.).

 Get Help from Lazarus House